An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models

-From the information stored in the matrix $\mathcal C$, the mother and the daughter of every cell are directly accessible.
-In practical situations though, further information is needed.
-In particular, the identification of the siblings or the neighbors of a cell is important in e.g. the coarsening procedure or the computation of the numerical fluxes.

-In the following paragraphs we describe these operations, based on the information stored in the matrix~$\mathcal C$.
+From the information stored in the matrix $\mathcal C$, the parent and the children cells of every cell are directly accessible.
+However, in practical situations further information is needed.
+In particular, the identification of the siblings and the neighbours of a given cell is important in e.g. the coarsening procedure or the computation of the numerical fluxes.
+In the following we describe these operations, based on the information stored in the matrix~$\mathcal C$.